Sakhee89/Personal-Website/README.md

+**Personal Website**

 Hello!
-This is my personal website created using JavaScript and React.Js
+This is my personal website created using JavaScript, React.Js, and Tailwind